MCP clients

 Custom agent frameworks

-If you're building your own agent, the MCP SDKs ship a client side too.
-You can connect your agent to any MCP server and pipe the tools directly into your LLM calls.
-Community projects like LangGraph and CrewAI have MCP adapters.
+If you're rolling your own agent, the MCP SDKs ship client-side libraries too.
+You connect your agent to any MCP server and pipe tools directly into your LLM calls.
+LangGraph, CrewAI, Autogen, and others have MCP adapters in 2026.
+This is the path if you need behavior no existing client gives you.

 {